Sran012/Emlexis/README.md

 It's a chrome extension for extracting all emails from any web page you visit and can use those emails for outreach and collaboration.

 ## Features (coming soon..)
-- You can scan all emails from any email directory.
+- You can scan all emails from any website or email directory.
-- Download CSV file of all emails
+- Download CSV file of all emails.
-- open CSV file and get your emails imported to excel.
+- open CSV file and get your emails imported to Excel.
 - Emails separated by categories...
+- Download categorized emails in JSON format aswell.

 ## Running
 1. Clone the repo